Dye-ing for an Easter egg

 Before you begin

 - Use the safety checklist to help you plan and risk assess your activity.
-Additional help to carry out your risk assessment, including examples can be found here.
-Don’t forget to make sure all young people and adults involved in the activity know how to take part safely.
+There's also more guidance to help you carry out your risk assessment, including examples.

 - Make sure you’ll have enough adult helpers.
-You may need some parents and carers to help if you’re short on helpers.
+You may need some parents and carers to help.

-Setting up this activity
+Planning and setting up this activity

-- You may want to put wipeable tablecloths down or use newspapers to protect the surfaces from the dye.
+- Put wipeable tablecloths down or use newspapers to protect the surfaces from the dye.
+You could also run this activity outside to prevent mess.

-- Remember to check for allergies or dietary requirements and adjust the recipe as needed.
+- Remember to check for allergies or skin sensitivities, then adjust the equipment as needed.

 Egg-cellent dyeing

-- While the eggs boiling, fill a large bowl some cold water and add the ice.
+- While the eggs are boiling, fill a large bowl some cold water and add the ice.
 Make sure an adult volunteer is supervising the eggs boiling at all times and the pan handle is turned in, so it can’t be knocked.

-- After 10 minutes, an adult volunteer should carefully drain the eggs over a sink and place them in the icy water to cool them quickly.
+- After 10 minutes, an adult should carefully drain the eggs over a sink and place them in the icy water to cool them quickly.
 Use heat protective equipment, such as tea towels or an oven mitt, as needed, and ask young people to stand back from the boiling water.

-- In each pan, you should mix 100ml of boiling water (from a kettle), with 1 teaspoon of vinegar, and 10 to 20 drops of a chosen food colouring.
+- In each pan, mix 100ml of boiling water (from a kettle), with 1 teaspoon of vinegar, and 10 to 20 drops of a chosen food colouring.
 An adult volunteer should either add or closely supervise the use of the kettle and pouring boiling water.
-You could add more or less food colouring, depending on how bright you want the colour.

 - While the eggs are soaking, lay the paper towels, old tea towels or newspapers on the kitchen side or table.
 Place the cooling rack over the top.